-Attracting and retaining the best calibre of staff, and then keeping them engaged throughout their tenure is more important than ever, and whilst benefit provision has historically been of significant focus for large businesses, it’s clear to see that smaller organisations are now making this part of their core business strategy.
+Attracting and retaining the best calibre of staff, and then keeping them engaged throughout their tenure is more important than ever.
+While benefit provision has historically been a significant focus for large businesses, it’s clear to see that smaller organisations are now making this part of their core business strategy too.

-Of course, big corporates have big budgets, and the glossy benefits and rewards which they provide might be out of reach for many smaller organisations.
+Of course, big corporates have big budgets, and the ability to deliver a glossy range of benefits and rewards which might be out of reach for many smaller organisations.
 Thankfully that doesn’t mean employee benefits are a non-starter for SME’s, and there are some very effective ways to engage staff without breaking the bank.

 Below we have listed our top five benefits which can be implemented at a comparatively small amount, but still offer a fantastic return on investment.

 Shortened to EAP, an Employee Assistance Programme can be thought of as a “Citizens Advice Bureau” for employees.
 Its main aim is to provide confidential, independent, impartial and unbiased guidance to employees who could be suffering in a range of areas including Health & Lifestyle, Legal, Work Life and Home Life.